 Remember that you'll be periodically upgrading your weapons, gear, and intel teams, meaning you'll be better-outfitted and may have an easier time earning that prized S rank later on, so don't grow too disheartened if you struggle with a particular mission.

-- Keep your weapons reloaded
+- Reload your weapons after battle.

-- Take advantage of sandstorms or heavy mist to enter heavily-guarded areas
+- Take advantage of sandstorms or heavy mist to enter heavily-guarded areas.

-- Eliminate sentries on the way to make your exit easier
+- Eliminate sentries on the way to make your exit easier.

-- Practice headshots to ensure enemy takedowns before Reflex Mode ends
+- Practice headshots to ensure enemy takedowns before Reflex Mode ends.

 © 2017 Jeremy Gill